This is my story of how I became a sex educator. In my words. And I’m starting with a trigger warning for abuse.

 Soon after, hormonal acne arrived, and I wished the ground would swallow me whole.
 My doctor treated my acne with (unnecessarily) strong tablets and a burning ointment.
 She prescribed Guinness for my period-induced iron deficiency (for real).
 And she started me on the pill before I was a teen.

 I was not to tell anyone I was taking the pill, which became a source of great shame.
-I was curious about what people would think of me if they found out.
+And I was curious about what people would think of me if they found out.
+The sex educator in me cringes for teenage Lisa!

 My childhood had ended, and I yearned for the carefree days of my youth.
 I didn’t rejoice at the arrival of my womanly body.
 I was utterly consumed with combating all visible signs of its hideous transformation.